 Line conditioners go beyond the overvoltage protection of surge protectors.
-Line conditioners keep a system's AC power source voltage at a fairly constant level and, therefore, can handle brownouts.
+Line conditioners keep a system's AC power source voltage at a fairly constant level and provide protection from brownouts of short duration.
 Because of this added protection, line conditioners cost more than surge protectors-up to several hundred dollars.
 However, these devices cannot protect against a complete loss of power.